-Establishment employing 20 or more employees during any time in the previous year
+Establishments employing 20 or more employees at any time in the previous year

-Central Government, after giving two months’ notice to the certain establishment for compulsory registration irrespective of their employees.
-Such an establishment shall get themselves registered immediately upon the receipt of the notice
+Government, giving two months' notice to the establishment for compulsory registration, regardless of employees.
+Such an establishment shall be registered immediately upon receipt of the notice

 BENEFITS OF EPF REGISTARTION

-Risk coverage: The most fundamental benefit of the Provident Fund is to cover the risks employees and their dependents that may arise due to retirement, an illness or their demise
+Risk coverage: The most fundamental benefit of the Provident Fund is to cover the risks employees and their dependents may face due to retirement, illness or their demise

-Uniform account: One of the most important aspects of the Provident Fund account that it's steady and transferable.
+Uniform account: One of the most significant aspects of the Provident Fund account is that it is stable and transferable.
 It can be carried forward to any other place of employment.
-The PF account can be transferred while switching jobs.
-Universal Account Number (UAN) linked to the Aadhar will start to facilitate the linking of the previous accounts.
-It can be carried forward to the new employer instead of being closed down.
+The PF account can be transferred when switching jobs.
+In order to facilitate the linking of previous accounts, the Universal Account Number (UAN) will be linked to Aadhar.
+It can be carried forward to a new employer instead of being closed down.
 This uniformity ensures that the rate of return is compounded over the years

-Employee Deposit Linked Insurance Scheme: This scheme is for all the PF account holders.
-According to it, 0.5% of the salary is deducted from the life insurance premium
+The Employee Deposit Linked Insurance Scheme is for all employees with a PF account.
+According to it, 0.5% of salary is deducted from the life insurance premium

-Long-term goals: There are many long-term goals such as buying a property or setting up a fund for children higher education that require the urgent availability of funds.
-The accumulated PF amount often comes handy during such occasions
+Long-term goals: There are many long-term goals such as buying a property or setting up a fund for children's higher education that require the urgent availability of funds.
+The accumulated PF amount often comes in handy on such occasions

-Emergency needs: There are certain unanticipated occasions like marriage or other family occasions, any mishappening or illness that require urgent finance.
-The PF amount can be of great help during mishaps, illnesses, weddings and educational expenses
+Certain unanticipated events, such as weddings or other family functions, mishaps or illness, necessitate urgent funds.
+The PF amount can be of substantial help during mishaps, illnesses, weddings and educational expenses

-Covers pension: Apart from the employee’s 12% contribution towards EPF, an equal amount is contributed by the employer, which includes 8.33% towards Employee Pension Scheme (EPS)
+Covers pension: Apart from the employee’s 12% contribution towards EPF, an equal amount is contributed by the employer, which includes 8.33% towards the Employee Pension Scheme (EPS).

 Once the establishment is registered with EPFO, it shall comply with certain mandatory provisions monthly/annually as prescribed under the Act:

-Monthly return is filed online through the establishment login by uploading the ECR sheet
+Monthly returns are filed online through the establishment login by uploading the ECR sheet

-Return is filed online with the 15th of succeeding month
+Returns are filed online by the 15th of the succeeding month

-ECR sheet can be downloaded through EPFO in the XML sheet that contains name & UAN of every employee registered with the establishment during the month for which return is filed
+ECR sheet can be downloaded through EPFO in the XMsheet.
+This sheet contains the name & UAN of every employee registered with the establishment during the month for which the return is filed